metamn/react-relay/README.md

 2. The install guide is vague, doesn't follows the previous steps, and is with errors: https://graphql.github.io/graphql-js/running-an-express-graphql-server/
 3. The Express server had to be extended with CORS
 4. `fetch()` in `src/environment.js` had to be updated, and works after many tries
-5. `src/App.js` had to be figured out based on https://relay-modern-course.now.sh/packages/
+5. `src/App.js` had to be figured out based on https://github.com/sibelius/relay-modern-course or https://relay-modern-course.now.sh/packages/